-Ontario Association of Food Banks (o/a Feed Ontario) ("the Association") was incorporated as a corporation without share capital by letters patent under the Ontario Corporations Act on March 19, 1992.
+Ontario Association of Food Banks (o/a Feed Ontario) ("the Association") was incorporated as a corporation without share capital by letters patent under the Not-for-Profit Corporations Act on March 19, 1992.
+The Association continued under the Ontario Not-for-Profit Corporations Act effective October 5, 2023.
 As a not-for-profit organization, the Association is exempt from the payment of income taxes as provided under the Income Tax Act (Canada) and is a registered charity.